Persons with Disabilities in Afghanistan Under the Taliban Regime (2021–2024): A Legal Inquiry into International Human Rights Obligations

 Author Biography

-Mawloda H, Universitas Islam Indonesia
+• Mawloda H, Islamic University of Indonesia

 I am an international Master student in International Law at Universitas Islam Indonesia (UII).
 My research interests and focus is in international human rights law and gender justice.